top of page

 Dr. Josh Clarke

 His commitment to innovation extends well beyond the laboratory.
-Dr. Clarke actively collaborates with government agencies at the federal, provincial, and municipal levels, including NRC-IRAP, AAFC, MOE, and the cities of St. Catharines and Thorold, ensuring that his research aligns with national priorities and local needs.
-Additionally, his strong ties with Canadian non-profit initiatives such as the Canadian Critical Minerals & Materials Alliance (C2M2A), Mining Innovation Commercialization Accelerator (MICA), and Foresight Canada further demonstrate his dedication to fostering a collaborative ecosystem that bridges academia, industry, and government.
+Dr. Clarke works closely with government partners at the federal, provincial, and municipal levels, including the National Research Council of Canada Industrial Research Assistance Program (NRC-IRAP), FedDev Ontario, Agriculture and Agri-Food Canada (AAFC), the Ontario Ministry of the Environment, Conservation and Parks (MECP), Niagara Region, and the cities of St. Catharines and Thorold.
+He also maintains strong ties with Canadian innovation organizations such as the Canadian Critical Minerals & Materials Alliance (C2M2A), the Mining Innovation Commercialization Accelerator (MICA), and Foresight Canada, and has presented Destiny Copper's technology to federal decision-makers on Parliament Hill.

-Beyond his ground-breaking research and entrepreneurial success, Dr. Clarke remains deeply committed to the Brock University community.
-As a proud alumnus, he frequently serves as a keynote speaker, guest lecturer, and panelist, actively fostering collaboration between the university and local industry.
-His continued involvement not only enriches the academic environment but also provides an inclusive, intersectional perspective for the next generation of innovators.
+Beyond his research and entrepreneurial work, Dr. Clarke remains deeply committed to the Brock University community.
+As a proud alumnus, he frequently serves as a keynote speaker, guest lecturer, and panelist, fostering collaboration between the university and local industry and offering an inclusive perspective for the next generation of innovators.

 Publications:

-Clarke, J.A; Nikonov, G.I., “Transition Metal-Free Base Catalyzed Reduction of Unsaturated Carbon-Heteroatom Bonds”, Brock Theses Repository (2023)
+Clarke, J.A.
+"Transition Metal-Free Base Catalyzed Reduction of Unsaturated Carbon-Heteroatom Bonds."
+PhD Thesis, Brock University (2023).

 bottom of page